ariancordoba/ariancordoba/README.md

 # console.log("Hello World👋")
 I am currently learning web development, building my portfolio and adding projects to it.
-These are all the technologies i use: [HTML, CSS, SASS, BOOTSTRAP, JAVASCRIPT, REACT.
-GIT]
+These are all the technologies i use: [HTML, CSS, SASS, BOOTSTRAP, JAVASCRIPT, REACT, GIT]

 - 👋 Hi, I’m @ariancordoba
 - 👀 I’m interested in dedicating myself to programming